What Type Of Insurance Do I Need?

 Group Health Insurance

-Group insurance is something you become eligible for with employment, either through your employer or a spouses or parents employer.
+Group insurance is something you become eligible for with employment, either through your employer or a spouse or parents employer.
 Your employer will pay a percentage of your premiums for you, and sometimes they’ll help pay for spouse and dependents, but they are not required to do that.
 The group insurance plan, however, has to offer it to the spouse and dependents, but isn’t required to pay for them.
-They may offer to do so, but are not required to.
+They may offer to do so but are not required to.

 An employer can offer 1 plan or several plans, and sometimes they’ll offer a group dental and vision plan too.
 The employer selects the plan they offer the group, not the employees.
 Once a year the insurance will renew the policy, and the group will have “Open Enrollment” for their employees which will happen 1 month before the group insurance plan renews.
 This is a critical time for the employee to make decisions whether they want to participate in the group insurance or not.
 If the employee misses out, they may not have insurance until the next “Open Enrollment” for the group.
 If the employee misses their open enrollment period at work, they can pay full price for their own plan IF they have a “Life Event” like marriage, birth of baby, move to Nevada, loss of employer coverage.
 Another option may be to enroll into a short-term plan or other limited liability plan.
 Otherwise, you may have to wait until your employer announces “Open Enrollment” again.
 You may NOT be eligible for a Government subsidy IF your employer OFFERS insurance.
 Regardless, if you enroll in the employer coverage or not, if it is offered to you, you are not eligible, in most cases, for a Government subsidy through Nevada Health Link.

 At Nevada Health Insurance Enrollment We Can Help